wstclzy2010/futurerestore/ReadMe.md

 1. Connect your device in DFU mode
 2. Use [irecovery](https://github.com/libimobiledevice/irecovery) for check nonce booted with DFU
 3. Extract iBSS/iBEC from target firmware for downgrade (unsigned)
-4. Check DFU APNonces with [irecovery](https://github.com/libimobiledevice/irecovery) with DFU booting.
+4. Check DFU ApNonces with [irecovery](https://github.com/libimobiledevice/irecovery) with DFU booting.
-    You can't automatically collision DFU APNonces.
+    You can't automatically collision DFU ApNonces.

-    __If APNonce is not collisioned, "use hands" for DFU booting.__
+    __If ApNonce is not collisioned, "use hands" for DFU booting.__

-    __If APNonce is successfully coliisioned, use this SHSH2 for sign iBSS/iBEC.__
+    __If ApNonce is successfully coliisioned, use this SHSH2 for sign iBSS/iBEC.__
-5. Use [img4tool](https://github.com/s0uthwest/img4tool) for sign iBSS:
+5. Use [img4tool](https://github.com/s0uthwest/img4tool/releases) for sign iBSS:
    `img4tool -s ticket.shsh -c iBSS.signed -p <original_iBSS>`
-6. Use [img4tool](https://github.com/s0uthwest/img4tool) for sign iBEC:
+6. Use [img4tool](https://github.com/s0uthwest/img4tool/releases) for sign iBEC:
    `img4tool -s ticket.shsh -c iBEC.signed -p <original_iBEC>`
 7. So, after signing we can boot into Recovery with [irecovery](https://github.com/libimobiledevice/irecovery):